 Accounts receivable are recorded at the invoiced amounts less an allowance for doubtful accounts.
 The allowance for doubtful accounts is based on our estimate of the amount of probable credit losses in our accounts receivable.
 We determine the allowance for doubtful accounts based upon an aging of accounts receivable, historical experience and management judgment.
 Accounts receivable balances are periodically reviewed for collectability, and balances are charged off against the allowance when we determine that the potential for recovery is remote.
-An allowance for doubtful accounts of approximately \$246,500 and \$263,600 had been reserved as of December 31, 2015 and 2014, respectively.
+An allowance for doubtful accounts of approximately \$300,500 and \$246,500 had been reserved as of December 31, 2016 and 2015, respectively.

 We are exposed to credit risk in the normal course of business, primarily related to accounts receivable.
 Our customers operate primarily in the oil production and refining, rail transport, biogas generating landfill and wastewater treatment industries in the United States.
 Accordingly, we are affected by the economic conditions in these industries as well as general economic conditions in the United States.
 To limit credit risk, management periodically reviews and evaluates the financial condition of its customers and maintains an allowance for doubtful accounts.
-As of December 31, 2015, we do not believe that we have significant credit risk.
+As of December 31, 2016, we do not believe that we have significant credit risk.

-As of December 31, 2015 and 2014, we had one customer who comprised 32% and 42% of our accounts receivable, respectively.
+As of December 31, 2016 we had no one customer who comprised 10% or more of our accounts receivable.
+As of December 31, 2015, we had one customer who comprised 32% of our accounts receivable.

-For the year ended December 31, 2015 and 2014, we had one customer with sales that were 35% and 53%, of total revenues for the year ended December 31, 2015 and 2014, respectively.
+For the year ended December 31, 2016 and 2015, we had one customer with sales in excess of 10% of our revenue and they represented approximately 17% and 35% of total revenues for the years ended December 31, 2016 and 2015, respectively.
 The loss of this customer, or a material reduction in revenue from this customer would have a material adverse effect on our business, our results of operations and our working capital.
-Subsequent to year end we were notified by our significant customer that effective April 1, 2016 we would no longer be providing routine maintenance services but still would be eligible to bid on other industrial cleaning services.
-The projected reduction of revenue from this customer is estimated to be between \$2.5 and \$3 million annually.
+In early 2016 we were notified by this significant customer that effective April 1, 2016 we would no longer be providing routine maintenance services but still be eligible to provide other industrial cleaning services.
+During 2016, the loss of revenue from this customer was approximately \$2.5 million.